Ishbel Peterkin: Biography

 Ishbel Allan MacDonald was born on 2 March 1903.
 She studied at City of London School for Girls and then at North London Collegiate School, where she was friendly with Peggy Angus.
 Before her father became Prime Minister, she had been studying social sciences.
 Due to his meagre earnings and poor background, Ramsay MacDonald knew he would be unable to replicate the Downing Street lifestyle that previous premiers had been wealthy enough to enjoy.
 His first term of office lasted only ten months, but during that time Ishbel did everything possible to save her father money, cutting back on the cost of heating, food, transport and servants which at the time were expected to be paid out of a Prime Minister's own pocket.

 Ishbel imagined that her role would be purely temporary and that when her father's minority government fell she would return to the simple life she had known.
 In fact she never left her father's side, acting as his official hostess through his three terms of office and his years in opposition until he died in 1937.
 She became one of the most popular women in Britain, and was constantly in the public eye.

 In 1928, she was elected to London County Council as Labour Party member for Poplar.
 In 1931, she was elected to the London County Council as Labour Party member for Bow and Bromley.
 Unlike her father, she did not join National Labour, but as she remained hostess at 10 Downing Street, the Labour Group decided in November 1931 that she was ineligible to receive the Labour whip.
 She then sat as an Independent Socialist on the council.

 Later life and death

 After her father retired as Prime Minister in 1935, she bought a country pub (The Old Plow, at Speen near High Wycombe, Buckinghamshire) and ran it for 17 years.
 Ishbel married and was widowed twice.
 Her first marriage was to Norman Ridgley in 1938.
 He died in 1950.
 Her second was to James Peterkin in 1953.
 He died just three years later.
 She had no children and from then on chose to live the rest of her life in the family home in Lossiemouth, Scotland, near to where her father had been born.
-She died there in 1982 aged 79 and was buried at her family plot under the name of Ishbel Allan Peterkin.
+She died there in 1982 aged 79.
+She is buried at her family under her married name.